 How long does it take before I can get my permit?

-Our commitment is to processing residential permit applications in three weeks.
+Our commitment is to process residential permit applications in three weeks.
 In slow periods, processing time may be much faster.
 This is assuming the permit application is complete (i.e., everything is in order, all needed paperwork is included, nothing is missing).
 Incomplete permit applications are often the reason for increased wait times.